Disability Resources and Educational Services (DRES) Achievement and Leadership Awards

 Craig H Neilsen Scholarship

-Qualified undergraduate or graduate students with a spinal cord injury can apply for the Craig H Neilsen Foundation Scholarship.
-The Neilsen Scholarship provides scholarships at the University of Illinois to create and maintain opportunities for students with spinal cord injury to pursue higher education and lead full lives in and out of the classroom.
+Inspired by their Founder, Craig H. Neilsen, the Foundation is committed to changing the world for those living with spinal cord injuries and is driven by their Vision, Mission and Values.
+The vision is a statement of what is possible, the picture of the future the Foundation wants to create.
+The mission speaks to its primary purpose.
+And the values provide the lens for decision-making and define how it will achieve the mission.
+The Neilsen Scholarship Program is one small part of the CHN Foundations story.
+The Craig H Neilsen Foundationprovides scholarships at the University of Illinois to create and maintain opportunities for students with spinal cord injury to pursue higher education and lead full lives in and out of the classroom.
 To reduce socioeconomic barriers to success, these scholarships cover tuition and fees for undergraduate or graduate studies and include supplemental financial support for eligible students.
-Please use this link to apply: Neilsen Scholarship Application
+Please use this link to apply: Neilsen Scholarship Application.
+The application period is from January 13, 2025-February 7, 2025.
+To learn more about the Craig H Neilsen Foundation, please visit their website.

 Timothy J. Nugent Award